caldag/Caldag2017-MFNF-Data/README.md

-This folder contains the data and the image processing codes related to the publication:
+This repository contains the data and the image processing codes related to the publication:

 Caldag, H. O., Acemoglu, A. & Yesilyurt, S. (2017).
 Swimming characteristics of artificial helical swimmers in circular channels.
 Microfluidics and Nanofluidics, 21(8). http://doi.org/10.1007/s10404-017-1973-9